UMAprotocol/UMIPs/UMIPs/umip-add-cryptopunk.md

 # Implementation

-**Pre-expiry**

-When a price request is made prior to expiration, the following process should be followed:

-1. Identify the `uPUNK/ETH` pool with the highest trade volume on Uniswap
-2. Retrieve 2 hour TWAP from the given pool which can be done using the Uniswap Price Feed from UMA's financial templates library

-**Post-expiry**

-When a price request is made post expiration, the following process should be followed:
+When a price request is made, the following process should be followed:

 1. Retrieve all CryptoPunk `PunkBought` events from the 30 days prior to expiration
-2. Identify the last price that each CryptoPunk was traded at using the event data
+2. Identify the last price that each CryptoPunk was traded at using the event data -- Only one price should be produced per CryptoPunk even if they had traded multiple times
-3. Take the median of these prices
+3. Take the median of these prices - If there is an even number of prices, take the mean of the two values closest to the median.

 **Example**

+If the timestamp requested was `1619222400` then:

+* We would need to identify all `PunkBought` events from `1619222400 - 30 days -> 1616630400` to `1619222400`
+* Imagine that we had 5 `PunkBought` events with (`ts`, `punk`, `eth`) pairs of `[(1616630450, 1000, 20), (1616631450, 5000, 30), (1616631550, 5000, 35), (1618631550, 6000, 22), (1618632550, 9999, 15)]` then the prices we would use to compute the median would be `[20, 35, 22, 15]`
+* There are an even number of values, so there's no "median value" in the data -- Thus we find the number between the two values closest to the median `[20, 22]` to get a price of `21`

 # Security Considerations